 Projects can contain file types unknown to PyCharm.
-While PyCharm comes with the built-in support for many programming and scripting languages, you might want to have syntax highlighting for the project-specific languages.
-For example, a project can contain a shell script, or Perl; a configuration file can exist in a project for the infrastructure automation purposes.
-If you want to have syntax highlighting for these cases, use the powerful PyCharm's integration with the text editor TextMate.
+While PyCharm comes with the built-in support for many programming and scripting languages.
+If you want to have syntax highlighting for the project-specific languages, use the powerful PyCharm's integration with the text editor TextMate.

 Make sure that:

-Before you start working with TextMate Bundles, make sure that the TextMate bundle support plugin is enabled.
+Before you start working with TextMate Bundles, make sure that the plugin is enabled.
 The plugin is bundled with PyCharm and is activated by default.
-If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Managing Plugins.
+If the plugin is not activated, enable it on the Plugins page of the IDE settings Ctrl+Alt+S as described in Install plugins.

-Suppose you want PyCharm to highlight syntax of the Shell Script files.
-For this purpose, you have already downloaded the Shell Script TextMate Bundle.
+Suppose you want PyCharm to highlight syntax of the OCaml files.
+For this purpose, you have already downloaded the OCaml TextMate Bundle.
 It now resides on your hard disk, and you only have to import this bundle into PyCharm.

 Once a TextMate bundle is added, PyCharm provides syntax highlighting for the file types registered with the bundle.
-Here's a sample script that uses the Shell Script TextMate bundle we've cloned earlier:
+Here's a sample OCaml code fragment that uses the TextMate bundle we've added earlier: